snyk/pages/_policies/01_terms-of-service.md

 You acknowledge that all intellectual property rights in the Services, the Documentation, the Service Data and the Platform anywhere in the world belong to us or our licensors (even after installation onto a computer owned by you or integration into your system), and that you have no rights in or to the Services, Documentation, Service Data or the Platform other than the right to use each of them in accordance with the terms of these Terms of Service.

 ### 5. Services

+From time to time, we may introduce new services, features or functionality to the Services.
+These Terms of Service will apply to such new services, features or functionality, unless they come with separate or additional terms, in which case you will be required to agree to such separate or additional terms before being permitted to use the new services, features or functionality.

 We undertake that the Services will be performed substantially in accordance with the Documentation and with reasonable skill and care.
 This undertaking shall not apply to the extent of any non-conformance which is caused by your use of the Services contrary to our instructions or these Terms of Service, or any alternation or modification made to the Services or the software used in the provision of the Services by a third party who is not authorised by us.
 You understand and agree that we have no obligation to modify software to support your use of the Services.